Anchor (climbing): Non-extension

 A load-sharing anchor which does not extend in the event of an individual anchor failure has the property of non-extension.
 This important feature reduces the potential for shock-loading the remaining individual anchors during a failure.
-Non-extension can be accomplished by tying an appropriate knot in the interconnecting cordelette, or by using individual slings for the equalization.
+Non-extension can be accomplished by tying an appropriate knot in the interconnecting cordelette, or by using individual slings for equalization.
 The principle of non-extension refers to the mitigation of shock-loading, rather than the elongation of materials under an increased load.

 The principle of minimum swing is related to non-extension.
-The main anchor point in a well constructed load-sharing anchor will neither extend nor swing in the event of an individual anchor failure.
+The main anchor point in a well-constructed load-sharing anchor will neither extend nor swing in the event of an individual anchor failure.
 Reducing swing can be accomplished by minimizing the inner angle between individual anchors, and by increasing the number of individual anchors.
 An additional technique is to place a directional anchor a short distance below the main anchor point.

 Inner angle

 When constructing a load-sharing anchor, it is important to take into consideration the angle formed between each individual anchor – the V-angle.
 Climbers typically try to minimize this angle, because a greater V-angle will produce more force at each individual anchor.

 If the V-angle is greater than 120 degrees, the load on each individual anchor will be greater than the load on the rope.
-Angles in excess of 120 degrees can create a hazardous situation which compromises the safety of the anchor, and should generally be avoided.
+Angles in excess of 120 degrees can create a hazardous situation that compromises the safety of the anchor, and should generally be avoided.